Will programs implemented remotely count toward ACL CDSME and falls prevention grant participant reach and completer goals?

 - For virtual programs, the host organization/implementation site will be the entity that is organizing the workshop, even if it is not physically held in that location.

-- If you use a third party data management system (e.g., Workshop Wizard, Compass), you can then export the data from it and import it into the ACL Falls Prevention or CDSME database by using NCOA’s Data Migration Template.
-The falls template is here and the CSDME template is here.
-If you use the Data Migration Templates, send your completed data migration template to the Falls Prevention or CDSME Databases using a Safe File Transfer Protocol (SFTP) server.
-Falls grantees should send data to firstname.lastname@example.org, and CSDME grantees should send data to email@example.com or create a ticket in CHA Community 2.0 here.
+- If you use a third party data management system (e.g., Workshop Wizard, Compass), you can then export the data from it and import it into the Falls Prevention or CDSME database by using the Data Migration Template (falls prevention template and CDSME template).
+If you use the Data Migration Templates, send your completed data migration template using a Safe File Transfer Protocol (SFTP) server.
+Falls grantees should send data to firstname.lastname@example.org, and CSDME grantees should send data to email@example.com.

-For more information about data security practices and protocol, view the NCOA Privacy & Data Security guidebook.
+For more information about data security practices and protocol, view the Privacy & Data Security guidebook.

 When hosting virtual workshops, what should be entered as the host organization?